by Albert Steg

 Is It Bakelite?

-There are several popular tests to ascertain whether an item is genuine bakelite.
-The most dependable is probably the ‘Simichrome Test.’
-Just dab a bit on a Q-Tip or cloth and rub the surface of your item (make sure it’s clean first).
+There are several popular tests to ascertain whether an item is genuine bakelite by confirming the presence of a patina, which more modern plastics and resins do not develop.
+Many Bakelite connoisseurs can detect a telltale chemical odor when rubbing a thumb along the piece hard enough to generate some heat, or running it under hot water, but this writer is not among them.
+The most reliable test is probably to dab a bit of Simichrome polish on a Q-Tip or cloth and rub the surface of your item (make sure it’s clean first).
 If it’s bakelite the pink Simichrome should turn yellowy.
-Oddly, black bakelite does not always respond to this test.

 Test your judgment on these seven items harvested from an eBay search.